qureai/qureai.github.io/_posts/2016-12-28-ml-in-perfusion.md

 ### Problems with Perfusion Imaging

 Even though the perfusion imaging looks promising, but there are some major hurdles due to which it has not yet spread into the hospitals as go-to method for analysis.
-Standardisation is the biggest problem that needs to be tackled at first point.
+Standardisation is the biggest problem that needs to be tackled in the first place.
 This paper[[21]](#ref21) highlights various methods used in brain perfusion imaging.
 There aren't one or two different methods, but seven that are highlighted in the paper.
 Another paper[[22]](#ref22) published in Journal of Magnetic Resonance Imaging (JMRI) gives a deeper insight into two successful approaches being used.
 Measurements from different methods have different accuracies, and asks for different expertise from the doctors performing.

-Before perfusion comes from research based imaging to more mainstream technique, a question of standardisation have to be answered, and inclusion of any major change into industry as big as healthcare requires time.
+Before perfusion moves from research based imaging to more mainstream technique, a question of standardisation have to be answered.
+Also, inclusion of any major change into industry as big as healthcare requires time.
 However at a small scale, perfusion imaging has been showing many signs of being a forefront technology.
 This can be used alongside current advances in ML to do automated diagnosis and prognosis of various brain related diseases and disorders.

 *With inputs from [Dr. Vasantha Kumar](https://twitter.com/vasanthdrv)*